-I am an armageddon packer and planner, so I ended up bringing a ton of stuff that I never used.
+In addition to being a first-time mom, I am also an armageddon packer!
+So, I ended up bringing a ton of stuff that I never used.

 Here’s my short list of everything I think you’ll need for your c-section birth bag.